hupiew/cl/README.md

 >                                                     information.
 >
 >  -d, --hasher <hasher>                              Which image descriptor to
->                                                     use. cl, cedd, fcth or jcd
+>                                                     use. cl, cedd, fcth, jcd,
+>                                                     phash or dhash
 >
 >  -n, --name <name>                                  Name field of the Isc
 >                                                     File, default is empty